By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Amikacin

 - Tetracyclines: Inhibit 30S ribosome.
 Poor absorption with elemental metals.
 Major side effects: teeth discoloration, bone growth retardation, photosensitization.
-Target atypical bacteria as well tick-borne diseases.
+Target atypical bacteria, including tick-borne diseases.

 - Tetracycline